Kamalkoranga/CodeIn/README.md

-# Codeln - LinkedIn Clone
+# CodeIn - LinkedIn Clone

-[Codeln](https://codein.up.railway.app) is a clone of the popular professional networking platform LinkedIn.
+CodeIn is a clone of the popular professional networking platform LinkedIn.
 It aims to replicate some of the core features and functionalities of LinkedIn, providing users with a familiar experience while serving as a learning resource for developers.
 This project is built using HTML, CSS, Bootstrap, and JavaScript for the frontend, Python with Flask framework for the backend, and PostgreSQL as the database.

 ## Features(current)